-Call today for a FREE consultation!
+Call today for a FREE Myofunctional Therapy consultation!

-Call today for a FREE consultation!
+Call today for a FREE Myofunctional Therapy consultation!

 Breathing through your mouth or resting with your lips open can actually change the shape of your face and alter your appearance.
 People whose mouth breathing goes untreated may suffer from abnormal facial development.
 Mouth breathing disrupts body mechanics and can lead to a number of other symptoms such as: